Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Introduction

-The reminder of this paper is organized as follows.
+The {remainder} of this paper is organized as follows.
 Section $2$ revisits some basic concepts about CRNs and the macroscopic deterministic dynamics of network derived from microscopic stochastic model.
 This is followed by the development of the Lyapunov Function PDEs in Section $3$.
-Section $4$ devotes to analyzing the property of solutions of the Lyapunov Function PDEs, and applications to complex balanced CRNs and those with $1$-dimensional stoichiometric subspace.
-In Section $5$, we discuss the validity of the Lyapunov Function PDEs relative to some special examples of CRNs with more than $2$-dimensional stoichiometric subspace.
-Finally, conclusions and some open problems, especially a conjecture to say the validity of the Lyapunov Function PDEs relative to general balanced CRNs, are summarized in Section $6$.
+Section $4$ devotes to analyzing the property of solutions of the Lyapunov Function PDEs, and applications to complex balanced MASs.
+In Section $5$, we discuss the validity of the Lyapunov Function PDEs for CRNs with $1$-dimensional stoichiometric subspace, and further prove their efficacy in some special examples of CRNs with more than $2$-dimensional stoichiometric subspace in Section $6$.
+Finally, conclusions and a conjecture to say the validity of the Lyapunov Function PDEs to general balanced MASs are summarized in Section $7$. ~\\~\\ {\textbf{Mathematical Notation:}}\\ \rule[1ex]{\columnwidth}{0.8pt} \begin{description} \item[ {$\mathbb{R}^n,\mathbb{R}^n_{\geq 0},\mathbb{R}^n_{\textgreater 0}$}]: $n$-dimensional real space, nonnegative and positive real space, respectively. \item[ {$x^{v_{\cdot i}}$}]: $x^{v_{\cdot i}}=\prod_{j=1}^{d}x_{j}^{v_{ji}}$, where $x,v_{\cdot i}\in\mathbb{R}^{d}$ and $0^{0}$ is defined to be $1$. \item[ {$\mathrm{Ln}(x)$}]: $\mathrm{Ln}(x)=\left(\ln{x_{1}},\ln{x_{2}},\cdots,\ln{{x}_{d}}\right)^{\top}$, where $x\in\mathbb{R}^{d}_{>{0}}$. \item[ ]: Cartesian product. \item[ {$\mathscr{C}^{i}$}]: The function set whose elements are {$i$}-th continuous differentiable. \item[ {$\mathbbold{0}_{n}$}]: {$n$-dimensional vector with every entry to be zero.} \end{description} \rule[1ex]{\columnwidth}{0.8pt}